ringwormGO-organization/ringwormGO/README.md

 **PLEASE READ LICENSE FILE FOR EACH PROJECT YOU VISIT**

-We use MIT, GPL3 or BSD-3-Clause-License for our projects.
+We used MIT, GPL3 or BSD-3-Clause-License for our projects.
+Now we use our own license

 ### Wix game-developemnt website
 https://vangutan2.wixsite.com/ringwormgo-games